blueburncz/format-gml/README.md

 ## Common issues

-Since js-beautify is a JavaScript formatter, it doesn't work properly on GameMaker in all cases.
+Since js-beautify is a JavaScript formatter, it doesn't work properly on GameMaker Language in all cases.

 1. `$"these strings"`